Crocmagnon/blog/content/posts/pi-hole/index.md

 date: 2020-05-28T15:54:13+00:00
 aliases: ["/pi-hole"]
 ---
-!!! info "👴 Old post"
+{{< note class="info" title="👴 Old post" >}}
 I don't use Pi Hole anymore but this post should still be relevant.
 I've switched to [AdGuard](https://adguard.com/en/welcome.html).
 There is an easy to install Home Assistant addon available and it allows me to easily configure local-only DNS entries.
+{{< /note >}}

 ![Pi Hole logo](11.svg)